-Methane Intensity is defined as the ratio of methane emissions relative to natural gas throughput.
-Under this Standard, a Facility's Methane Intensity is to be calculated following the offshore Methane Intensity calculation methodology detailed in Annex A. It enables Producers to calculate an annual Facility Level Methane Intensity from identified Emission Sources reconciled with emissions from surveys conducted in accordance with Subsidiary Document: Monitoring Technology Deployment.
+Under this Standard, a Facility's Methane Intensity is to be calculated following the offshore methodology detailed in Annex A. It enables Producers to calculate an annual Facility-level Methane Intensity from identified emission sources reconciled with emissions from surveys conducted in accordance with Subsidiary Document: Monitoring Technology Deployment.